Lennox & Addington County Council Approves 2023 Budget

 The average residential property assessment in the County of Lennox and Addington in 2023 is $259,247 (2022 - $257,068).
 The County portion of the property taxes on this assessment in 2023 is $1,460.78 (an increase of $77.11 from 2022).

 Some of the highlights of the 2023 budget include:

-- Staffing enhancements at The John M Parrott Centre that will further augment our infection control capacity from both an auditing, coaching and mentoring perspective and resource utilization approach helping to achieve customer service excellence.
+- Staffing enhancements at The John M Parrott Centre that will further augment our infection control capacity as well as helping to achieve our 4 hours of care and customer service excellence.

-- $12.9 million for capital improvements to County Roads & Bridges, will include construction of a Roundabout at the intersection of County Roads 10 & 1, a joint project with the Tyendinaga Township.
-Also, 10.5 kms of hot mix paving and 22.0 kms of surface treated roads.
-The County will receive $1.3 million in federal gas tax funds and $762,000 from the Province as well as $746,000 from the Investing in Canada Infrastructure Program to assist with the cost of road projects.
+- $16.7 million for capital improvements to County Roads & Bridges, this will include the reconstruction of County Road 12 from Buttermilk Falls Road to Glenn Elm Road.
+In addition, 8.5 kms of hot mix paving and 15.9 kms of surface treated roads.
+The County will receive $1.42 million in federal gas tax funds and $1.3 from the Province to assist with the cost of road projects.

 - $994,300 for capital repairs, equipment and furnishings for The John M. Parrott Centre and $658,600 for capital improvements to County-owned buildings.

 - $1.4 million for capital improvements to Social Housing, including new construction in Stone Mills.

 - $75,000 per year for a ten-year period (from 2019 to 2028) for the University Hospitals Kingston Foundation capital campaign.